Strategic content that converts - amazing blog posts, emails, videos, and more - can get complicated quick.

 I’m Brittany, and content is my jam, peanut butter, and marshmallow fluff.

 In 2011, I accepted a content marketing internship at a tech startup having no idea what content marketing was.
-And when I reread my first blog posts there, OMGGG could you tell.
+And when I reread my first blog posts there, OMGGG was it obvious.

-But by the end of that summer, I’d taught myself so much that they hired me permanently to get serious about content marketing.
+But by the end of that summer, I’d taught myself so much that they hired me permanently to get serious about their content marketing. 💁🏻

 In 2017, I left my Head of Content job to work for myself and build a business based on my own writing, and that *really* put my process to the test.